12 cafés·last updated May 2026

 Attendant runs its own roastery, and the Leather Lane bar is the tasting room: East African single origins on espresso and filter, retail bags if you want to keep going at home.

-Rosie's park kiosk in St James's Churchyard pours Kobo on espresso and stocks cardamom buns.
+This park kiosk in St James's Churchyard pours Kobo on espresso and stocks cardamom buns.
 Take a flat white to a bench and stay.

 The espresso is the point, and it extracts cleanly enough to taste right cold.
 A Clerkenwell neighbourhood spot that takes the craft seriously without advertising the fact.